CtrlK

 Completeness

 Clearly answers both 'what' (creates TDDs with mandatory/optional sections through interactive discovery) and 'when' (explicit 'Use when' clause with multiple trigger phrases).
-Also includes a 'Do NOT use' clause for disambiguation, which is a bonus.
+Also includes a 'Do NOT use' clause for disambiguation, which goes above and beyond.

 3 / 3